farrcraft/vertical3d/README.md

 "modern C++".
 There was a single namespace, every library was its own repo/package and the build system used autotools on unix & Visual Studio solutions/projects on Windows.

+While that is a very modular design that has worked well for other OSS projects (e.g. KDE, Gnome) that split functionality across a larger number of smaller packages, it's much more work to maintain.

-In the current iteration, everything is being moved into a monorepo, both build systems are being entirely replaced with CMake, namespaces are being more granular, and code is slowly being updated to C++17 or newer.
+In the current iteration, everything is being moved into a monorepo, both build systems are being entirely replaced with CMake, namespaces are more granular, and code is targetting C++17 or newer.

 ## Components